HermitSage/Predicting-Adolescent-Depression-using-School-Performance-and-Socio-Demographic-Data-A-ML-Approach/README.md

 ## 5. Methodology Summary
 ### 5.1 Data Preprocessing
-Removal of missing values and duplicates
-Harmonisation of GCSE and N5 academic measures Recoding of categorical demographic variables
+Removal of missing values and duplicates, Harmonisation of GCSE and N5 academic measures, Recoding of categorical demographic variables.
 ### 5.2 Feature Engineering
-Creation of Total_GCSE_N5 and A_Grades variables
+Creation of Total_GCSE_N5 and A_Grades variables,
-Consolidation of academic performance indicators
+Consolidation of academic performance indicators.
 ### 5.3 Class Imbalance Handling
 Balanced class weights (no SMOTE used for interpretability)
 ### 5.4 Model Training and Comparison